metwork-framework/mflog/README.md

 - we use main ideas from `structlog` library
 - we log `[DEBUG]` and `[INFO]` messages on `stdout` (in a human friendly way)
 - we log `[WARNING]`, `[ERROR]` and `[CRITICAL]` on `stderr` (in a human friendly way)
-- (and) we log all messages (worse than a minimal configurable level) in a configurable file in `JSON` (for easy automatic parsing)
+- (and optionally) we log all messages (worse than a minimal configurable level) in a configurable file in `JSON` (for easy automatic parsing)
+- (and optionally) we send all messages (worse than a minimal configurable level) to an UDP syslog server (in JSON or in plain text)
 - we can configure a global minimal level to ignore all messages below
 - we reconfigure automatically python standard logging library to use `mflog`
 - Unicode and Bytes messages are supported (in Python2 and Python3)
-- good support for exceptions (with backtrace)
+- good support for exceptions (with backtraces)
+- override easily minimal levels (for patterns of logger names) programmatically or with plain text configuration files

 ## How to use ?